 Most people understand what a category is, but what they don’t understand is how to add categories in WordPress correctly and that categories are actually more important than the articles themselves.

 Categories are the top-level pages in your blogs hierarchy structure, acting as an entry point to your posts and help visitors find the content they may be interested in.
 Due to the importance of these category pages, making sure they attract and ‘pull in’ as many people as possible is vital.

-When it comes to how to add categories in WordPress, you should plan to have just the right amount of categories to cover all the topics you plan to write about, and each category page should aim to come up for keywords related to the topic they cover.
+You should plan to have just the right amount of categories to cover all the topics you plan to write about, and each category page should aim to come up for keywords related to the topic they cover.
 Having too little categories may be a sign that the topics are too broad, whereas too many categories become hard to manage.

 Part of optimising these category pages involves having unique content on the page that explains more about the topic covered.
 This not only helps a search engine to understand what the page is about, but it also helps to avoid duplicate content issues by ensuring category pages are not an exact replica of the main blog page (an issue that we discussed with the author archives above).

 To add your categories, login to your WordPress admin and go to Posts – Categories, and complete the information under ‘Add New Category’.
 Once the category has been added, you can open up its edit screen and use the Yoast SEO plugin to optimise the page, using the title, slug and description fields.